-4 Language Structures and Conventions - 1 hour per 2-week cycle
+Language Structures and Conventions - 1 hour per 2-week cycle

 The CAPS provide a list of Language Structures and Conventions (items) that should be covered in each grade.
 The Workbook includes specific exercises for each of the 2-week cycles.
-Usually these activities include a 'note' explaining the language convention.
+Usually these activities For further guidance include a 'note' explaining the language convention. please consult the Workbook Training